 It’s an excellent choice for healthcare projects that require a degree of predictability while accommodating changes and flexibility.

-Hybrid methodologies allow organizations to structure projects with phases while incorporating iterative elements.
+Hybrid methodologies allow organisations to structure projects with phases while incorporating iterative elements.

 Key characteristics